If You’re Resisting Rehab, Here’s What You Should KnowYou are here:

 Maybe you feel like your mind is almost always lost.
 You don’t think clearly; you don’t feel the way you used to feel.
 Everything is pain and chaos.
 The only thing that relieves this, even if only for a moment, is the drug.
 It is the only ray of hope in the darkness swallowing you up right now.
 Somewhere, deep down, you care about your family and friends, you remember the love you had for them, but it’s buried beneath the pain and agony you’re experiencing.

 Or possibly you’re high functioning with your drug.
 Everything seems to be going well, for the most part.
 It’s all in your control.
 Maybe sometimes you slip up and go too hard with the drugs or do something you’re sure you wouldn’t normally do, but these are exceptions.
 You’re convinced everything will work out, and you can handle everything in your life, even though pieces of your life are slowly slipping out of control—out of your hands.
+In your mind, these may be good reasons for resisting rehab.

 Maybe none of those describes your situation exactly; it likely won’t.
 But maybe something there resonates with you.
 You see parts of yourself in these scenarios.
 You’ve been using it for a while, and you have a thought that maybe you need rehab, or perhaps someone you love has tried to bring it up to you.
 There’s an opportunity here, a chance to take a step back and try to evaluate the situation.
 This can be hard, maybe one of the most difficult things you’ll ever do, but it is important.